PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 ran.
 No public API, CLI, artifact, dependency, pass order, callback, diagnostics, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The final orchestration context consolidation is implemented.
+QLinear is now the 25th internal `ModelIRPassContext` alias and its lowerer variable is the 22nd main-model consumer of the Session-owned object.
+SINet terminal remains a dedicated frozen callback holder but composes `pass_context` instead of duplicating ModelIR/LayoutState.
+It joins the callback-bearing inventory as the fifth type and preserves the eleventh exact callback.
+No orchestration dataclass now repeats core identity fields.
+The production diff removes seven net lines.

+The 76-test focused context/parent set, 324-test related context/orchestration/
+architecture set, 31 pass-efficiency tests, all 11 TensorFlow-import-blocked tests, and 32 core smoke tests pass.
+Focused formatting, lint, Python compilation, and whitespace checks pass; the lowerer retains only its two pre- existing F401 findings.
+No real-model conversion or broad corpus suite ran.
+No public API, CLI, artifact, dependency, pass order, callback, diagnostics, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.